Senator Rand Paul holds round table discussion in Kentucky

 During the meeting there was also a question asked about if there is any movement in the federal government to sinking more money into the local communities to help with aging infrastructure issues.

-Paul said he has just introduced a Bill called “The Penny Plan for Infrastructure”.
+Sen. Paul said he has just introduced a bill called “The Penny Plan for Infrastructure”.

 “It will build some significant things . . . the funds come from the rest of the government saving 1 -percent of their budget.
 I promise you everyone of them could save 1-percent”.